 Erin Richardson, LCSW

-Ms. Erin Richardson is a proud Chicago native, one who celebrates its diverse population of children, teens, young adults, adults, and seniors navigating an increasingly complex society in an ever changing world.
-She practices clinical social work based on a client-centered paradigm that communicates unconditional positive regard for all clients.
-Through the process of therapeutic counseling, Erin assists her clients in opening up pathways to self-discovery and awareness utilizing a strengths perspective as opposed to fixating on perceived deficits.
+Erin Richardson is a proud Chicago native, one who celebrates its diverse population and navigates an increasingly complex society in an ever-changing world.
+Erin believes we all need someone outside of family/ friends who can offer support and guidance without bias, filter, or judgement.
+Most people seek an opportunity to share their unique story.
+She understands that things do not always need to be “fixed” and sometimes we just need someone to listen.
+Erin helps her clients develop coping skills and plan through the process of therapeutic counseling.
+Erin assists her clients in opening pathways to self-discovery and awareness utilizing strengths as opposed to fixating on perceived deficits.

-Erin has an extensive background in geriatric social work in the long-term care setting, as well as community-based clinical case management – including palliative care, hospice services, and elder outreach in the home.
+Erin has an extensive background in geriatric social work, as well as in community-based clinical case management – this includes: palliative/hospice care, acute rehab/medical settings, long-term care, and outreach in the home.
+She utilizes this background, along with her personal experiences with loss and caregiving, to connect with each of her clients.
 She devotes herself tirelessly to improving her client’s quality of life, helping them reach their goals through empowerment, validation, and reflection.

 Ms. Richardson earned her Master of Arts in Social Work degree (specializing in Medical Social Work, Mental Health, and Gerontological Social Work) from Loyola University in 2011; interning at Loyola Medical Center (Department of Psychiatry and Behavioral Neuroscience).
 She was also awarded the Bachelor of Arts in Social Work degree at Loyola University, interning at the Counseling Center of Lakeview.
 Erin recently completed a Certificate Program in Cognitive Behavioral Therapy & Intervention at Boston University in 2016.
 She is licensed by the state of Illinois as a Licensed Clinical Social Worker.